-Our aim is to create a coaching environment which supports the development of the player and more importantly the individual:
+To create a coaching environment which supports the development of the player & individual:

 - FUN & ENJOYMENT must be at the centre of our coaching sessions particularly at our younger age groups - PARTICIPATION for all, regardless of ability.
-Up to U-15 level it is encouraged that children should play and participate for as much time as possible in matches.
-At this level, however it also recognised competition is an important ingredient for player development both within the group and on the field of play. - GAMES BASED APPROACH to training sessions with key focus on small sided games at our youngest age groups it's proven that small sided games maximise number of touches of the ball each child gets at training e.g. 2v2, 3v3, 4v4 compared to large sided games e.g. 7v7 9v9 etc - PLAYER & PERSON DEVELOPMENT We recognise that player/personal development comes before winning and that players develop at different rates and abilities - PLAYER RETENTION our aim is to keep as many children playing as possible throughout the underage system.
-Focus up to U-15 age group is on participation and not on winning - DEVELOPMENT OF CORE SKILLS at all age groups using consistent coaching methods e.g. ability to kick with both feet and pass off both hands is a key coaching focus for 8-18 year olds to make them proficient by the time they reach senior level
+Up to U-14 level it is encouraged that children should play and participate for as much time as possible in matches.
+At this level, however it also recognised competition is an important ingredient for player development both within the group and on the field of play.
+It is our aim that where numbers are strong to field two teams at all ages to ensure maximum participation for all players - GAMES BASED APPROACH to training sessions with key focus on small sided games at our youngest age groups it's proven that small sided games maximise number of touches of the ball each child gets at training e.g. 2v2, 3v3, 4v4 compared to large sided games e.g. 7v7 9v9 etc - PLAYER & PERSON DEVELOPMENT We recognise that player/personal development comes before winning and that players develop at different rates and abilities - PLAYER RETENTION our aim is to keep as many children playing as possible throughout the underage system. - DEVELOPMENT OF CORE SKILLS at all age groups using consistent coaching methods e.g. ability to kick with both feet and pass off both hands is a key coaching focus for 8-18 year olds to make them proficient by the time they reach senior level